dnebauer/vim-dn-perl/README.md

 ###Command

-This feature is also invoked by the command 'Tidy'.
+This feature is also invoked by the command ':Tidy'.

 Perlcritic
 ----------

-Runs dn-perlcritic on current file and display output.
-See the dn-perltidy man page for further details.
+Runs a custom perlcritic script on the current file and displays any policy violations.
+This script honors Moo(se) conventions.
+See the `perlcritic` man page for further details.
 Relies on the DNP\_PerlCritic function.

 ###DNP\_PerlCritic\(params\)

-purpose: run utility dn-perltidy on current file
+purpose: run custom `perlcritic` utility on the current file

 params: 1 - all parameters \[Hash\], 'mode': calling mode \('insert'|'normal'\), 'severity': severity of analysis \(1..5\)